Mass of the Sunday, Gloria, Credo, preface of the Holy Trinity

 Hours: Antiphons and psalms of Sunday (at Prime, Psalm 117 is used); remainder per annum as given in the psalter; oration proper

-Vespers: Antiphons and psalms of Sunday; remainder per annum as given in the psalter; Magnificat antiphon and oration proper
+II Vespers: Of the Sunday per annum as given in the psalter; Magnificat antiphon and oration proper

 Compline: Of Sunday

-The July Online Ordo Notices are posted below and are also available in a usable document here: July SSPX Ordo Notices
+Next month’s notices are posted below and are available in a usable document here: September SSPX Ordo Notices

-Funerals are permitted every day this month except where a church is celebrating its Titular feast or the anniversary of its own Consecration.
+Funerals are permitted every day this month except on the Feast of St. Pius X (in the SSPX) and where a church is celebrating its Titular feast or the anniversary of its own Consecration.

 Calendar: These apply to priests assigned to these priories.
 For the public celebration of the Office and Mass, they apply only to the local territory.
 If a priest is celebrating Mass privately in another location, he may follow either the calendar of his priory or the calendar of the place.
 For the private recitation of Office, he must follow the calendar of his priory.

 Titulars & Patrons: The External Solemnity of the priory or chapel’s titular feast and of the local patronal feast (principal patron) may be celebrated on the Sunday immediately preceding or following the feast unless impeded by a first class Sunday or feast, in which case it can be commemorated in the Sunday Mass (collects under single conclusion).

 Accidental Occurrence: A local first class feast takes precedence over a second class feast or liturgical day, but is trumped by all other first class feasts and liturgical days in the universal calendar.
 If the superior feast is of the same Divine Person or saint, the local feast is omitted, otherwise, it is transferred to the next available day which is not first or second class.
 (Sundays and the Feast of the Consecration of a Cathedral or Church are both of Our Lord).

 Phoenix: Sep 13 (2015), Mass and Office of the Dedication